LSHTMPathogenSeqLab/LSHTMPathogenSeqLab.github.io/collections/_workshops/PathogenGenomicsworkshopinResearchInstituteforTropicalMedicine.md

- (Research Institute for Tropical Medicine 15 participants) with Dodge Lim
+ Research Institute for Tropical Medicine, November 2017.
+Funded by the British Council and Philippine DOST with Dodge Lim